gusmarcum/plant-diagnostic-ai/README.md

 ## 📜 License & credits

 - Builds on MiniGPT‑v2 / MiniGPT‑4 and LLaMA‑2.
-Respect upstream licenses and any dataset T&Cs you use.
 - Add your own **LICENSE** file if you plan to distribute your modifications.

 ---